Flag

 Economy

-The economy of the Maldives is heavily reliant on tourism, which contributes nearly 30% to the GDP and generates over 60% of foreign currency earnings.
-Despite a significant decline in 2020 due to the COVID-19 pandemic, the tourism sector has shown recovery, with 1.88 million tourist arrivals in 2023, and the economy is projected to grow by 6.5% in 2023, the highest in South Asia.
-However, challenges such as income inequality and limited employment opportunities persist, particularly for those in remote atolls.
+The economy of the Maldives is heavily reliant on tourism, which contributes nearly 30% to the GDP and accounts for over 60% of foreign currency earnings.
+Following a significant decline due to the COVID-19 pandemic, the tourism sector has shown signs of recovery, with 1.88 million tourist arrivals in 2023 and an estimated economic growth of 6.5% for the year, the highest in South Asia.
+Despite these positive indicators, challenges such as income inequality and high debt levels persist, with the debt-to-GDP ratio improving from 138% in 2020 to 113% in 2023.

 The investment climate in the Maldives is characterized by an open policy towards foreign investment, particularly in the tourism and hospitality sectors, which dominate the economy.
-However, challenges such as ambiguous laws and competition from politically influential local businesses deter some foreign investors.
-In 2023, the country saw 30 new foreign direct investments, primarily in tourism, but the regulatory environment remains complex, with restrictions on foreign ownership in certain sectors and a lack of transparency in the investment approval process.
+However, challenges such as ambiguous laws and competition from politically connected local businesses deter some foreign investors.
+In 2023, there were 30 new foreign direct investments, with a significant portion in tourism, indicating ongoing interest despite these challenges.

 Floating Section Image